Sina Corporation's (SINA) CEO Charles Chao on Q1 2020 Results - Earnings Call Transcript

 Now let me read you the safe harbor statement in connection with today's conference call.
 Our discussion today will contain forward-looking statements, which involve inherent risks and uncertainties that may cause actual results to differ materially from our current expectations.
 SINA assumes no obligation to update the forward-looking statements in this call and elsewhere.
 For detailed discussion of these risks and uncertainties, please refer to our latest annual report on Form 20-F and other filings with the SEC.

 In addition, I would like to remind you that our discussion today includes non-GAAP measures, which may exclude stock-based compensation and certain other items.
-We use non-GAAP measures to gain a better understanding of SINA's comparative operating results and future prospects.
+We use non-GAAP measures to gain better understanding of SINA's comparative operating results and future prospects.
 Please refer to our earnings release for more detailed information on the reconciliation of GAAP to non-GAAP measures.

 During the call, we may discuss non-GAAP measures for Weibo, which applied the same methodologies we use to calculate non-GAAP measures at the SINA group level.
 After management remarks, we'll open your lines for a brief Q&A session.